mwarning/KadNode/debian/README.md

 dpkg-buildpackage -b -rfakeroot -us -uc
 ```

-The .deb package can be found under the kadnode source folder.
+The .deb package can be found beneath the kadnode source folder.